 One interesting fact about the first basketball is that the peach baskets of the game did not have any openings at their bottoms.
-Therefore, it means that whenever a player from any team scored a goal (getting the ball to the basket), someone had to retrieve it by climbing a ladder up to the basket.
+Therefore, it means that whenever a player from any team scored a goal (getting the ball in the basket), someone had to retrieve it by climbing a ladder up to the basket.
 The process of retrieving the soccer ball was time-consuming since the game had to be paused.

 Consequently, a small hole was put at the bottom of the basket so that a ball could be knocked out using a wooden dowel that was long enough to reach the basket.
 Still, the ball could not come out of the basket on its own since the hole was not large enough to allow it drop down, but at least it was more efficient than when there was no hole at all.
-Fortunately, in modern day basketball, the hole at the bottom of the basket has been made to be even larger to allow the ball drop down through it whenever a player scores a goal.
+Fortunately, in modern-day basketball, the hole at the bottom of the basket has been made to be even larger to allow the ball to drop down through it whenever a player scores a goal.

 Furthermore, in the first basketball, dribbling was forbidden, and it was only passing the ball that was allowed while a player with the ball was in place.
 A significant development in the modern day basketball is that dribbling is now part of the game.